IseeJ/CosmosPersona/README.md

 Made by I-see WJ

 Please contact me at izeewj@gmail.com before you clone/fork this repository.
-I appreciated comments/corrections made in the feedback form, but I currently do not accept unsolicited contributions or pull requests on here.
-Thank you for your understanding!

 Current link: https://iseej.github.io/CosmosPersona/ (last updated 3/27/24)